We invite you to come be a part of the Tennessee River Agriculture Exposition, at the Decatur County Fairgrounds.

 Special entertainment events will be held nightly for your enjoyment.

-Remember that TRAE has a free gate and nightly food will be prepared by our own Tennessee River Cookers.
+Remember that TRAE has a free gate and nightly food will be prepared by our own Volunteer Fire Station 1.
 Make plans to visit with us as many nights as possible.

-The Board of Directors of the Tennessee River Agriculture Exposition are pleased to announce this year's TRAE is dedicated to Mr. Ted Rains of Decaturville, Tennessee.
-This tradition was set in 2011 with the first TRAE dedicated to Paul and Emodine White.
-In 2012 it was dedicated to Doug and Hilda Vise, in 2013 to Mr. Danny Graves and family, and in 2014 to Cleo and Claudean Rhodes.
+The Board of Directors of the Tennessee River Agriculture Exposition are pleased to announce this year's TRAE is dedicated to Mr. Lemarse "Cotton" Ivy of Decaturville, Tennessee.

-The 2015 TRAE Board of Directors is honored to recognize Ted Rains and dedicate TRAE to him and his family.
+The 2016 TRAE Board of Directors is honored to recognize Cotton Ivy and dedicate TRAE to him and his family.
+Cotton is married to the former Patsy Joyner.
+He and Pat raised four sons and now enjoy retired life living in Decaturville.